openSUSE:Creating a changes file (RPM)

 ------------------------------------------------------------------- Tue Apr 22 20:54:26 UTC 2013 - firstname.lastname@example.org - Update to new upstream release x.y.z: * bling and changes from upstream for that version * just the relevant parts, no info about other OS * and keep it as short as possible

-- If you really cannot find anything in the aforementioned set of places, that is ok.
-Say so, and carry on.
-It is not your job to scrape and interpret the Internet for something usable like SCM/git commit logs.
+- If you cannot find anything in the aforementioned set of places, that is ok.
+Say so, and consider it done.
+(For example, “* No changelog was made available.”)
+It is not necessary to inspect commit logs or to analyze source code.

 - Don't just copy what you find without reviewing yourself.